NZ Initiative James

 Research Fellow

-James is a Research Fellow with the Initiative and his main focus will be on higher education policy, including academic freedom.
+James is a Research Fellow at The New Zealand Initiative focusing on higher education policy, including academic freedom.

-He is also the co-host (with Michael Johnston) of Free Kiwis!, a podcast dedicated to free speech in a New Zealand context, and he can be found on Twitter at @Kleisthenes2.
+He is also the co-host, along with Michael Johnston, of Free Kiwis!, a podcast dedicated to discussing free speech in a New Zealand context.
+He can be found on Twitter at @Kleisthenes2.

 Phone: 04 499 0790